Interlisp/Interlisp.github.io/content/en/publications/_index.md

     pre: "<i class='fas fa-download'></i>"
 type: docs
 ---
-The Interlisp team is using [Zotero](https://www.zotero.org/) to create a detailed bibliography of works documenting Lisp, Interlisp and the fruits of various research activities these domains touched upon.
+We are using [Zotero](https://www.zotero.org/) to create a detailed bibliography of works documenting Lisp, Interlisp and the results of projects and related activities.

 * [Zotero Bibliography](/publications/zotero)